I.G. Investment Management, Ltd.

 29. We note that the private equity funds that the Underlying Northleaf Fund will invest in will not be considered "investment funds" under securities laws and, from a regulatory perspective, would be directly accessible by the Top Funds without regulatory relief.

-31. The reason for this proposed "fund-of-one" structure is that Northleaf does not currently offer a pooled fund focused on Canadian private equity that fits with a Top Fund's investment objectives and strategies.
+31. The reason for this proposed "fund-of-one" structure is that Northleaf does not currently offer a pooled fund focused on European private equity that fits with a Top Fund's investment objectives and strategies.
 Furthermore, this "fund-of-one" structure will ensure that Northleaf can efficiently provide portfolio monitoring, treasury, accounting, and other reporting tasks that the Top Funds are not set up to undertake.
-Northleaf has proven success in structuring, investing and managing more than $3 billion across Canada-focused private equity and venture capital/growth mandates on behalf of leading Canadian institutional investors since 2006.
-In particular, Northleaf manages $2.1 billion in a custom Canada-focused private equity mandate on behalf of one of Canada's largest pension plans in a "fund of one" structure.
+Northleaf has proven success in structuring, investing and managing more than $5 billion across private equity and venture capital/growth mandates on behalf of leading institutional investors, including other "fund-of-one" structures for leading Canadian institutional investors.

 32. The Top Funds being the sole investor of an underlying fund is permissible under section 2.5 of NI 81-102 and therefore, but for the lack of applicability of section 2.5(2)(a) of NI 81-102 and 2.5(2)(c) 81-102 to the Underlying Northleaf Fund, no additional relief would be necessary to organize the funds in this manner.